MishraJi-Devloper/ZAP-Scanning-Report-on-Aurory-Website/README.md

 **Impact**: Attackers can access sensitive cookie data, compromising user sessions.
 **Remediation**: Ensure that all session cookies include the `Secure` and `HTTPOnly` attributes.

-More details can be found in [Missing Secure or HTTPOnly Cookie Flag](#missing-secure-or-httponly-cookie-flag).

 ### 2. Content Security Policy (CSP) Issues